zezhishao/mini-stable-diffusion/README.md

 # stable-difussion
-stable diffusion using pytorch only
+stable diffusion using pytorch only (and weights from clip for text embeddings)